DevMountain/Continuum/README.md

 ### Getting Started
 1. Fork and Clone the starter project from the [Devmountain Github Project](https://github.com/DevMountain/Continuum)
-2. Create your own new local “starter” branch and pull the remote starter branch `git checkout -b starter`
+2. Switch over to the starter brach by typing `git checkout starter` into terminal.
-`git pull origin starter`
-3. Branch from starter to your own local develop branch you can begin to code on `git checkout -b develop`
+3. Now, branch from starter to your own local develop branch where you can begin your coding.
+To do this, type `git checkout -b develop` into terminal.

 ### View Hierarchy
 Implement the view hierarchy in Storyboards.
 The app will have a tab bar controller as the initial controller.
 The tab bar controller will have two tabs.